ai2cm/fv3net/workflows/argo/README.md

 This can be done from an external location (e.g. vcm-workflow-control)

-Running a job from a workflowtemplate is similar to running a standard argo workflow, but uses the `--from` flag instead.
+To run an installed workflowtemplate, use  the `--from` flag.
 For example,

     argo submit --from workflowtemplate/<templatename> ...

 Workflow parameters can be passed via the command line, e.g.
 ```